benko/agile-integration/README.md

 There are essentially three technologies we are showcasing:

+ - Red Hat AMQ
  - Red Hat Fuse (with Apache Camel)
- - Red Hat AMQ
- - Red Hat 3scale
+ - Red Hat Thorntail (with a simple REST API provider)

 Each of the above lives in a separate subdirectory with accompanying source code and documentation in their respective locations.

+Due to the data model sharing between the Fuse and Thorntail projects, an additional project was created, called ``model``, which basically only contains a couple of classes used by both projects.

 Additionally, there is a simple dummy PHP app that can be used to showcase OpenShift language detection, image building, and deployment capability.